About the course:

 What is expected of you:

-- Work well with others; group work is an essential element of the course.
+As a Drama student, you must be able to work well with others; group work is an essential element of the course.

 What it prepares you for: